Class teacher

 - keep the SEND register up to date

-- work with parents, staff and outside professionals
+- work with families, staff and other professionals

-- help children move smoothly to their next school
+- help children move to their next school

 Most SENCOs are part of the school leadership team.
-In smaller schools they may be part time, or shared between local schools.
+In smaller schools they may be part time, or across schools.
 They are qualified teachers and work towards a special SENCO award if they are new to the job.

 Parent and Family Support Advisors (PFSAs)

-You can contact your school to speak to the PFSAs.
+Contact your school to speak to a PFSAs.

 Assessment and Reviewing Officer (ARO)